The Seal Library

 September 2025

-read at: Journal of Experimental Biology
+read in: Journal of Experimental Biology

 🧠 Seal Superpowers

 This study dives deep into the way harbor seals use their vibrissae to catch prey, even if it’s implementing evasive strategies by obscuring its flight path.
 This is reproduced in an experimental setting by creating artificial vortex rings of different sizes.
 The detailed description of the experiment, equipment, and process offers a small glimpse into the effort it takes the seals and the researchers to get results without being able to directly communicate.
-While the neuro-sensory details of seal whiskers never cease to amaze, the tenacity of those who reveal those superpowers is its own kind of elevated skill.Β
+While the neuro-sensory details of seal whiskers never cease to amaze, the tenacity of those who reveal those superpowers is its own kind of elevated skill.

 Species harbor seal